j5pu/phasionate_wordpress/wp-content/plugins/wp-foto-vote/readme.txt

 - [fix] Now possible export max 5000 records
 - [fix] Added indexes for some table fields
 - [fix] Added fallback in FormBuilder page, if jQuery.ready() not works
+- [new] Added debug options for Voting and Upload (save to log information about process)

 /* VER 2.2.105f - 21/08/2015 */